DeanJain/JavaBigdata/GCP.md

 #### gcloud command, you can interact with other Google Cloud products like the App Engine, Google Kubernetes Engine etc

-### Google Stackdriver

-Suite of ops services providing monitoring, logging, debugging, error reporting, tracing, alerting and profiling.
-Integrates with several third-party tools

-- used for monitoring, logging and APM
-- agentless, more detailed will need agent collectd for monitoring and fluentd for logging

 ### Storage Usecases